 Many people like to show how loaded their pockets are.
 Don’t make that mistake if you are visiting Boston.
 Downtown Boston may be safe during the day, but a stocker after your possessions may follow your trail into the darkness.

 Keep your wealth to yourself to avoid becoming a target of violent crimes.
 Try to blend in with people around you.
-Wearing expensive jewelry, wristwatch, shoes, and stuff like that can make bad guys zero in on you.
+Wearing expensive jewelry, wristwatches, shoes, and stuff like that can make bad guys zero in on you.
 Also, don’t show off your wallet when buying anything.
 Just keep a low profile to stay safe.

 Also, don’t dress like a tourist.
 You’ll be an easy mark.